 The hot flush, usually accompanied by sweating, is said to be the most common symptom encountered.
 It is experienced by over 80% of women going through the menopause.
 The problem arises as changes in hormone levels upset the temperature regulating part of the brain.

 As hot flushes and sweats often occur together, the two terms are commonly used interchangeably to describe the same set of symptoms.
 A night sweat is simply excessive sweating or a hot flush at night.
 As night sweats can cause sleep problems, they have the potential be disruptive to quality of life.

 Sudden changes in room temperature, eating spicy foods as well as stress can trigger hot flushes and sweats.

 Menopause occurs when periods stop.
 However, it is rare that the monthly menstrual bleed ceases suddenly.
-Most commonly, the menstrual cycle becomes irregular with a tendency towards heavy, prolonged or painful periods.
+Most commonly, the menstrual cycle becomes irregular and a tendency towards heavy periods, as well as prolonged or painful periods.

 Sometimes a woman may go for a few months without a period, only for it to return with a vengeance.

 Excessively heavy periods may be an indication of fibroids affecting the womb or another gynaecological disorder, especially if accompanied by severe pain.
 It is always best to consult a doctor if you experience these symptoms.

 Read more about irregular periods and the menopause